Law of Conservation of Linear Momentum - Examples, FAQs

 1. Rocket propulsion involves a gas chamber at one end from which gas is expelled at high velocity.
 The total momentum is zero before the ejection.
 The rocket obtains a rebound velocity and acceleration in the opposite direction due to the ejection of gas.
 This occurs as a result of momentum conservation.

-1. Motorboats- To conserve momentum, they push the water backwards and forwards.
+1. Motorboats: To conserve momentum, they push the water backward and forward.

-These are some of the example of conservation of linear momentum which we see in our day-to-day life.
-Now we will see the some solved examples of law of conservation of linear momentum.
+These are some of the examples of the conservation of linear momentum that we see in our day-to-day lives.
+Now we will see some solved examples of the law of conservation of linear momentum.

 Recommended Topic Video